Tell the Truth!: Monitoring of local elections

-It is also mentioned in the report that 93% of members of pro-presidential parties and only 14% of opposition party members were approved to be included in precinct electoral committees.
+The report notes, in particular, that 93% of the members submitted by pro-presidential parties were included in the precinct election commissions, compared with only 14% from opposition parties.
 Authors of monitoring assume that the reason for that lies in the fact that highest degree of falsification takes place in the precinct electoral committees.
-It also points out the unprecedented pressure of authorities on candidates and activists in order to make them withdraw from election campaign.
+It also noted unprecedented pressure from the authorities on candidates and activists to force them to withdraw from the elections.
 It is mentioned in the report that as a result of these actions around 30% of population, which is in opposition with the policies of authorities, is practically not represented in the system of local councils.